New Patients (202) 851-7554

 Is TMJ treatment expensive?

-No. As you can see from the list above, TMJ treatment is inexpensive and can include common restorative treatments.
-Depending on the severity of your specific issue, a common TMJ treatment plan can include a combination of restorative and cosmetic dental services.
+No. TMJ treatment is inexpensive and often includes common restorative and preventative treatments.
+Depending on the severity of your specific issue, a common TMJ treatment plan consists of a combination of self-care, exercises, and relaxing techniques.

-Will my TMJ go away on its own?
+Will my TMJ disorder go away on its own?

-It is not likely, but you can alleviate your symptoms with a few at-home lifestyle changes.
-Height stress levels are one of the common reasons for a developing TMJ disorder.
-By managing your stress, you can help alleviate symptoms.
+It’s unlikely for TMD to go away without treatment.
+However, you can alleviate your symptoms with a few at-home lifestyle changes.
+High-stress levels are one of the common reasons for a developing TMJ disorder.
+Managing your stress can help alleviate symptoms.
+Visiting a dentist will also help treat the causes of TMD.

 Will TMJ treatment drastically change my smile?